mariyahrhm/IFCPAE2/README.md

 ### Unit Testing

-Unit tests were run using [pytest/unittest].
+Unit tests were run using unittest
 A screenshot of the tests running successfully is included below.

 test run locally: